Enabling the AI Copilot

 maxTokens: 2000

 It is worth noting that the apiUrl configuration is not yet available via the Kubernetes Operator method.
-There’s a GitHub issue opened to track that addition.
+To track that addition, there’s a GitHub issue opened.

 Wrap-up

-Congrats 🎉 You now know how to connect Microcks to your favourite LLM to help make your mocks dataset richer!
+Congrats 🎉 You now know how to connect Microcks to your favourite LLM to enrich your mock dataset!

 Still Didn’t Find Your Answer?